 Winter.
 Winter is.
 Yes cold and rainy.
 But clear and sunny too.
 Clouds and sunsets can be magnificent from our hilltop vista point.
 Makes that campfire at the visitor center feel sooo great.
-Every weekend in October and Halloween night is NightMARE Island, our Halloween Haunt.
-Plan to join us for much more than a traditional haunt.
-Mosquitoes are still around, but nothing like Spring.
-We've provided screen tents to gather in, but still, bring spray, plan to hang out with us at our campfire area after dark and bring clothes to cover you just after dawn and just before sunset.
-Our osprey have flown south and great egrets are still around.
-All is well.
+A few mosquitoes are still around, but nothing like later in the Spring.
+Our osprey are beginning to return from their migration south and migrants from the north are still visiting.
+Great blue herons and red shouldered hawks are mating and nesting nearby.
+We have 14 pairs of nesting great egrets a short distance from and visible from your yurt.
+How awesome is that?!
 Join us for a natural season of wildness and gathering at one of our yurts or campsites.
-Come stay in our 12 foot camping yurt with its full sized bed and maybe room for an additional twin blow up on the floor, snuggled on the hill overlooking the Napa River/Mare Island Strait and the Carquinez Bridges with Mt.
+Come stay in our 12-foot camping yurt with its full sized bed and maybe room for an additional twin blow up on the floor, snuggled on the hill overlooking the Napa River/Mare Island Strait and the Carquinez Bridges with Mt.
 Diablo, the Napa Valley and Mt.
 St. Helena in the distance.
 You will be enchanted by the magic and majesty of the beautiful setting and delighted with the cozy, interior with a full size bed made-up with colorful cotton linens and darling furnishings, floor coverings and lighting.
 Please note that while the number in your party can be up to 4 for this site, there is just ONE full sized bed.
 That means the rest of you will be sleeping on the small floor space left or possibly in a tent.
-BE PREPARED: this time of year the temps dip to around 50 degrees at night.
+BE PREPARED: this time of year the temps dip to around 30 degrees at night.
 An adjacent outdoor cooking spot includes all your cooking supplies, a camp stove, small BBQ, ice chest, drinking water, tables and seating and a mosquito-proof gathering tent.
 Please note that there is a lot of additional seating for our Preserve users for their potlucks and picnics.
 Please be respectful of them.
 In other words, the entire picnic spot isn't really for your use, so be sure to welcome other Preserve users.